+a.
 An increase in income increases the demand for money for transaction purposes and the demand for money curve shifts to the right.
 Contractionary open market operations decrease the money supply since the central bank sell bonds and the money supply curve shifts to the left.
 Since both an increase in the demand for money and a decrease in the supply of money increase the interest rate, the equilibrium interest rate is higher.

-b.
-A decrease in income with simultaneous expansionary open market operations by the central bank.
+57 ECS2602/102 b.
 A decrease in income decreases the demand for money for transaction purposes and the demand for money curve shifts to the left.
 Expansionary open market operations increase the money supply since the central bank buys bonds and the money supply curve shifts to the right.
 Since both a decrease in the demand for money and an increase in the supply of money decrease the interest rate, the equilibrium interest rate is lower.